atimothee/atimothee.github.io/source/_posts/2016-10-08-how-to-run-and-scale-firebase-queue-workers-on-google-app-engine.markdown

 ---
 layout: post
-title: "How to run Firebase Queues on Google Appengine"
+title: "How To Run &amp; Scale Firebase Queue Workers on Google App Engine"
-date: 2016-09-17 15:39:57 +0300
+date: 2016-10-08 17:31:50 +0300
 comments: true
 categories:
-published: false
 ---
 If you're using Firebase with a server to perform tasks like perform background work like generating thumbnails of images, filtering message contents and censoring data, or fanning data out to multiple locations in your Firebase database, chances are using (or need to use) [firebase-queue](https://firebase.googleblog.com/2015/05/introducing-firebase-queue_97.html)

-This isn't a tutorial on how to use [firebase-queue](https://github.com/firebase/firebase-queue), it is simply to show you how you can host your queue workers in a scalable environment (Google app engine).
-If you're want to learn how to use Firebase Queues, there's a great guide [here](https://github.com/firebase/firebase-queue/blob/master/docs/guide.md).
+This isn't a tutorial on how to use [firebase-queue](https://github.com/firebase/firebase-queue), it is simply to show you how you can host your queue workers in a scalable environment (Google app engine). <!-- more -->If you're want to learn how to use Firebase Queues, there's a great guide [here](https://github.com/firebase/firebase-queue/blob/master/docs/guide.md).

 firebase-queue is only available for Node.